 On April 26, 1865, General Joseph E. Johnston surrendered the last major Confederate army in the field to William T. Sherman at Bennett Place, North Carolina, virtually ending major organized combat in the American Civil War.
 With Congress in recess, President Andrew Johnson turned his attention to reconstructing the Union.
 Like his predecessor, Abraham Lincoln, Johnson advocated quickly healing the nation’s wounds by exercising leniency toward the South.
-Johnson well knew that Radicals in Congress favored harsher terms for the conquered Confederate states.
+Johnson well knew that Radical Republicans in Congress favored harsher terms for the conquered Confederate states.
 He and other Democrats also knew that the Radical’s demands for black enfranchisement could mean the demise of his political party and the establishment of a Republican regime in the South.
 Thus, Johnson moved quickly, hoping to complete Reconstruction before Congress reconvened in December.

 Congress had other ideas.
 When the legislature reconvened on December 4, 1865, both houses refused to seat representatives from Southern states reconstructed under Johnson’s policies (except for Tennessee).
 On the first day of the new session, Pennsylvania Representative Thaddeus Stevens proposed: